The Frogger teaches you to generate power from the ground up. You push through your hands, lift your hips, and move.

 How To Do The Basic Frogger Movement

-- Step 1: Start in a squat position with your hands out in front of you.
+- Step 1: Start in a squat with your hands out in front of you.

-- Step 2: Reach your hands out and place them palm down flat on the ground.
+- Step 2: Reach forward and place your hands flat on the ground, palms down.

-- Step 3: Begin shifting your bodyweight forward onto your hands.
+- Step 3: Shift your bodyweight forward onto your hands.

-- Step 4: Pull yourself forward with your arms and torso and then hop with your feet toward your hands back into a squat.
+- Step 4: Pull yourself forward with your arms and torso, then hop your feet up toward your hands and back into the squat.

 Frogger Exercise Variations For More Strength And Body Control

-Below you’ll see 5 variations of the Frogger, and an introductory movement called the floating table top to help you prep for the exercise.
+Below you’ll see 5 variations of the Frogger we use in our programs, plus an intro movement (the floating table top) to help you prep for the exercise.

 - Floating Table Top – straight arms and bent legs